Harriett Baldwin: Parliamentary career

 At the 2005 general election, Baldwin was the Conservative candidate in Stockton North, coming second with 20.8% of the vote behind the incumbent Labour MP Frank Cook.

 Baldwin was elected at the 2010 general election as MP for West Worcestershire, winning with 50.4% of the vote and a majority of 6,754.

-During the coalition government under Prime Minister David Cameron, she was a member of the Work and Pensions Select Committee until she was appointed Parliamentary Private Secretary to the Minister of State for Employment Mark Hoban at the Department for Work and Pensions in 2012.
+During the coalition government under Prime Minister David Cameron, she was a member of the Work and Pensions Select Committee until she was appointed Parliamentary private secretary to the Minister of State for Employment Mark Hoban at the Department for Work and Pensions in 2012.
 Baldwin was also a member of the UK's delegation to the NATO Parliamentary Assembly.

 In February 2014, Baldwin became an Assistant Whip and in the Government reshuffle in July, she was promoted to the role of Government Whip, Lord Commissioner of HM Treasury.

 At the 2015 general election, Baldwin was re-elected as MP for West Worcestershire with an increased vote share of 56.1% and an increased majority of 22,578.
 After the election, she was appointed Economic Secretary to the Treasury and City Minister.
 Baldwin was also appointed as the Prime Minister's Trade Envoy to Russia.

 She supported the UK remaining within the EU in the 2016 membership referendum.

 In July 2016, Baldwin was appointed as Parliamentary Under-Secretary and Minister for Defence Procurement at the Ministry of Defence as part of the Government reshuffle by new Prime Minister Theresa May.

 Baldwin was again re-elected at the snap 2017 general election, with an increased vote share of 61.5% and a decreased majority of 21,328.

 Baldwin served as Minister of State for Africa and International Development between January 2018 and July 2019.
 She voted for then Prime Minister Theresa May's Brexit withdrawal agreement.
 In the 2019 Conservative Party leadership election, Baldwin supported Jeremy Hunt.

 At the 2019 general election, Baldwin was again re-elected, with a decreased vote share of 60.7% and an increased majority of 24,499.

 Baldwin has been a member of the Treasury Select Committee since March 2020 and was elected its chair in 2022.
 In this role, Baldwin opposed plans of the Sunak ministry to disestablish the Office of Tax Simplification.

 A steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs opposed to the UK Government's December 2020 lockdown, she supported Penny Mordaunt in the October 2022 Conservative Party leadership election.

-Since 2024, Baldwin sponsors the Hereditary Titles (Female Succession) Bill, a private member's bill to make provision for the succession of female heirs to hereditary titles.
+Baldwin has sponsored the Hereditary Titles (Female Succession) Bill, a private member's bill to make provision for the succession of female heirs to hereditary titles in both 2022 and 2024.
+On both occasions, the bill was not discussed and was timed out.

 At the 2024 general election, Baldwin was again re-elected, with a decreased vote share of 36.2% and a decreased majority of 6,547.